canonical/k8s-snap/docs/src/charm/howto/upgrade-patch.md

 upgrade and if necessary migrate, components relating specifically to elements of Kubernetes installed and configured as part of Kubernetes.
-This may not include any customized configuration of Kubernetes, or user generated objects (e.g. storage classes) or deployments which rely on deprecated APIs.
+This may not include any customized configuration of Kubernetes, or no-build-in generated objects (e.g. storage classes) or deployments which rely on deprecated APIs.

 ## Specific upgrade instructions

 ### Deciding if an upgrade is available

-Juju will contact Charmhub daily to find new revisions of charms deployed in your models.
+Juju will contact [charmhub] daily to find new revisions of charms deployed in your models.
 To see if the `k8s` or `k8s-worker` charms can be upgraded, set with the following: